-If it is needed to ensure uniqueness of the commonName element, as determined by the CA heuristics4, a white space followed by a decimal integer sequence number of at most 3 positions will be appended by the CA. This sequence number will be recorded by the CA.
+If it is needed to ensure uniqueness of the commonName element, as determined by the CA heuristics5, a white space followed by a decimal integer sequence number of at most 3 positions will be appended by the CA. This sequence number will be recorded by the CA. Determination of uniqueness will take into account name construction across all instances of the issuing CA: assignment of the sequence number shall be transactionally protected against duplication.